 Vikings and Elves of Iceland is a country really worth a visit.
 With its dramatic landscape with volcanoes, geysers, hot springs and lava fields, it offers visitors two different kinds of experience in summer and winter.

-Located in the North Atlantic Ocean, directly east of Greenland, Iceland is Europe’s western most country.
-While its neighbor Greenland is considered as part of North America, Iceland is considered to be a part of Europe.
+Located in the North Atlantic Ocean, directly east of Greenland, Iceland is Europe’s westernmost country.
+While its neighbour Greenland is considered as part of North America, Iceland is considered to be a part of Europe.
 The United States was the first country to recognise Icelandic independence from Denmark in June 1944, and surprisingly, it is part of NATO even though they don’t have a military army.

 The history of Iceland goes back to the 9th century when Vikings reached the uninhabited island.
 Since then, living with volcanoes has been a lifestyle for them.
 There are 130 active and extinct volcanoes and 18 of them have erupted since the first human settlement.
 The country’s three major volcanoes are Hekla, Katla and Grimsvotn, and the latest eruption was in 2010 in Eyjafjallajokull glacier.
 On average, an eruption occurs in Iceland every 4 years.